It is not as important as you think it is, but I know your first thought is what fescue seed to buy.

 Optimum air temperatures for tall fescue germination are 68 to 77°F and soil temperatures greater than 60°F.

-· Kill all weeds by spraying the area with a non-selective weed killer two weeks before planting.
+· Kill all weeds by spraying the area with glyphosate (click for sources) two weeks before planting.

 · Mix in a layer of soil conditioner one inch thick.
 Till the soil thoroughly to a depth of six inches.

 · Rake the area smooth, removing rocks, clumps and grassy debris.

 · Roll the area with a water-filled roller to reveal low spots.

 · Scatter 5 – 8 pounds of seed per 1000 square feet.

 · Cover very thinly with wheat straw (1 bale per 1000 square feet).

 · If the lawn is covered 50% or less with healthy fescue, use a verticutter (sometimes called a dethatcher).
 Adjust the verticutter blades to just touch the top of the soil.

 · If the lawn is covered 50% or more with healthy fescue, use a core aerator.
 Stop when you have 10 or more aerator holes per square foot.

 · Just before seeding, lower your mower one notch below your normal mowing height and mow the lawn.
 This removes the grass canopy and helps seed fall directly onto the soil.